Macrometacorp/pyC8/docs/database.rst

 Databases
 ---------

 Each :doc:`tenant <tenant>` on the C8 Data Fabric server can have an arbitrary number of **databases**.
-Each database has its own set of :doc:`collections <collection>` and :doc:`graphs <graph>`.
+Each database has its own set of :doc:`collections <collection>`, :doc:`graphs <graph>` and :doc:`streams <stream>`.

-For each tenant, There is a special database named ``_system``, which cannot be dropped and provides operations for managing users, permissions and other databases.
+For each tenant, there is a special database named ``_system``, which cannot be dropped and provides operations for managing users, permissions and other databases.
 Most of the operations can only be executed by admin users.
 See :doc:`user` for more information.

-Each database in the Macrometa Edge Data Fabric can be replicated to one or more additional Edge Locations in the fabric.
-If a change is made to such a replicated database in one Edge Location, that change will be automatically propagated to, and visible in, all other Edge Locations to which that database has been replicated.
+Each database in the C8 Fabric can be replicated to one or more additional edge Locations in the fabric.
+If a change is made to such a replicated database in one edge Location, that change will be automatically propagated to, and visible in, all other
+Edge Locations to which that database has been replicated.

-Each database in the Macrometa Edge Data Fabric can be set to publish changes in realtime to any clients which are connected to that database.
-If the ``Realtime`` option is enabled for a database, then any clients with connections to that database will receive changes via a push-based mechanism rather than having to continuously poll the database for any changes which may have occurred.
+Each database in the C8 Fabric can be set to publish changes in realtime to any clients which are connected to that database.

+If the ``Realtime`` option is enabled for a database, then any clients with connections to that database will receive changes via a ``push-based`` mechanism rather than having to continuously poll the database for any changes which may have occurred.
 This python driver can listen in realtime to changes in a realtime-enabled database by calling the ``db.on_change()`` function for the database referred to by the ``db`` object.

 **Example:**